-- Reception data to be submitted to the local authority termly. - All FS2 and KS1 results to be inputted on O-Track and analysed termly. - Standards used in science are moderated against the attainment targets which include samples for each step of progress. - Progress will be reported to parents at termly parents meeting and in the end of year report. - Co-ordinator will moderate quality of learning through lesson observations as appropriate, examples of work and planning viewed during co-ordinator release time.
+- Reception data to be submitted to the local authority termly. - All FS2 and KS1 results to be inputted on O-Track and analysed termly. - Standards used in science are moderated against the attainment targets which include samples for each level within each attainment target. - Progress will be reported to parents at termly parents meeting and in the end of year report.

-- Co-ordinator will offer support as required with regards to planning and own knowledge and to audit provision of resources kept in the central resource cupboard. - Co-ordinator will provide and update electronic copies of resources on the schools shared server.
+- Co-ordinator will moderate quality of learning through lesson observations as appropriate, examples of work and planning viewed during co-ordinator release time. - Co-ordinator will offer support as required with regards to planning and own knowledge and to audit provision of resources kept in the central resource cupboard.